RHarryH/avispa-microf/README.md

 Image contains built-in LibreOffice with only Liberation fonts family supported to minimize the image's size.
 LibreOffice is required by `ecm` to perform conversion of documents to `pdf`.

-There is one build argument `MICROF_PATH` specifying internal path of μF.
+There are two build arguments. `MICROF_DIR` specifies internal path of μF.
 It is set to `/opt/microf` by default.
+`EXTRACTED_DIR` specifies location of extracted final jar.
+By default, it is `target/extracted` relative path.

 Additionally, there are several environment variables presented in the below table.